-We offer a model in which heterogeneous agents make individual decisions with negative external effects such as the extent of social distancing during pandemics.
-Because of the externality, the agents have different individual and political preferences over the policy response.
-Personally, they might prefer a low-level response, yet would vote for a higher one because it deters the others – even if simultaneously decreasing their personal benefits.
-The effect is even more pronounced in information acquisition: agents would want one level of slant in the information they base their actions on and a different level of slant in public announcements.
-The model accounts for numerous empirical regularities of the public response to COVID-19.
+We offer a theoretical model in which heterogeneous agents make individual decisions with negative external effects such as the extent of social distancing during pandemics.
+Because of the externality, agents have different individual and political preferences over the policy response.
+Personally, they might prefer a low-level response, yet would vote for a higher one because it deters others.
+In particular, agents want one level of slant in the information they base their actions on and a different level of slant in public announcements.
+The model accounts for numerous empirical regularities of the early public response to COVID-19 in the U.S.